 U&Es and creatinine:

 > 60y/o and surgical severity >3

 All adults with surgical severity >4

 Families with homozygous disease or heterozygous trait

-For patients scheduled for post-op critical care admission
+Should be performed for all patients scheduled for post-op critical care admission.

 Cardiopulmonary exercise testing (CPET)